vbrh-immalle/faq/microsoft.md

 ## Isn’t SolidWorks only Windows?

 Yes and it rocks.
-This is a good example of a clear case where having a Windows operating system, (which can also run on Mac), is a definite requirement.
+This is a good example of a clear case to have a Windows operating system, (which can also run on Mac).

 ## But honestly ...